For life overseas. With our seal of approval.

 Katie works hard to help her clients find the right solution to often difficult and delicate matters, recognising that litigation isn’t right for every case and advising on alternative options where appropriate.

-Katie joined Bell & Buxton in January 2017.
-She has specialised in contentious probate and Court of Protection disputes since 2011, having previously worked in will writing and before that conveyancing; she is part of our specialist Will, Estate & Trust Disputes team, which is supervised by Senior Partner Mary Butler.
+Katie joined Bell & Buxton in January 2017 from a leading national law firm.
+She has specialised in Will, Trust and Inheritance Disputes and contested Court of Protection cases since 2011, but began her legal career back in 2003.
+Katie is part of our specialist Will, Estate & Trust Disputes team, which is headed by Associate Solicitor John Breeze.

-Katie qualified as a Chartered Legal Executive in 2013 before dual-qualifying as a Solicitor in 2017.
+After qualifying as a Chartered Legal Executive in 2013, Katie dual-qualified as a Solicitor in 2017.
 She completed the Graduate Diploma in Law and Legal Practice Course with the University of Law, having previously achieved the CILEx Level 3 Professional Diploma in Law and Level 6 Higher Diploma in Law through Sheffield College and the CILEx Tutorial College.

 Katie is a Fully Accredited Member of Solicitors for the Elderly, a registered Dementia Friend and has been involved in a number of fundraising events for the Alzheimer's Society.